 As well as writing Mike has personally taught thousands of students, including U.S. senators, U.S. Supreme Court Justices, members of the United Nation, every branch of the U.S. Armed Forces, many branches of the Department of Justice, hundreds of corporate clients and academic students at every level.

 Mike's humorous and easy to follow approach to teaching comes through in his video training courses as well as his classroom instructor led courses.
 Making IT concepts easy to understand and fun to learn helps students stay engaged and retain the information.

-Mike brings his unique style of video training to Udemy with the launch of his CompTIA A+ Certification and Network+ Certification courses.
+Mike brings his unique style of video training to Udemy with the launch of his CompTIA A+ Certification, Network+ Certification and Security+ Certification courses.
 Check out the first few lessons which are available free and you will quickly see what is different about Mike's approach to learning.
-Also watch for more titles by Mike and Total Seminars, coming soon.